ncatlab/nlab-content/pages/3/0/6/1/21603/content.md

 $TpV(A | B)\;\coloneqq\;TpOK(B) \supset A$

 Intuitively, we want some kind of validity-level conjunction, so it's unintuitive that this definition uses implication (non-dependent intersection).
-But for validity, intersection *is* actually a conjunction.
+But for validity, type-level implication *is* actually a conjunction.
 (That's another way to see why type-level implications mess up reasoning about combined truth.)

 If we used